yuezhengbaizhi/OrangeFox-Recovery-poplar/README.md

-# android_device_sony_maple
+# android_device_sony_poplar
-Tree for building TWRP for Xperia XZ Premium
+Tree for building TWRP for Xperia XZ1
-             By Sjll
+             By Sjll & Yuezhengbaizhi

 ## To compile